 Switching to an all-meat diet can also rapidly alter the gut microbiota.
 A 2014 study found that putting healthy human volunteers on an animal-based diet resulted in significant changes to the gut microbiota in less than 48 hours.
 (11) The animal-based diet increased the abundance of bile-tolerant organisms and decreased the levels of microbes known to metabolize different plant fibers.

 The gut microbiota have been linked to virtually every chronic inflammatory disease that has been studied, so it’s no surprise that an intervention that drastically changes the gut microbiota could have significant implications for health.
 (12)

 The Biggest Potential Problem with This Diet: Nutrient Deficiencies

-The short answer is that we really don’t know, since there are no long-term studies that have tracked large groups of individuals on carnivore diets for any significant length of time.
+The short answer is that we really don’t know, since no long-term studies have tracked large groups of individuals on carnivore diets for any significant length of time.
 One of my chief concerns about it is that it lacks several nutrients that are crucial for health.

-There are four micronutrients that are especially difficult to obtain on a meat-only diet.
+Four micronutrients are especially difficult to obtain on a meat-only diet.
 Based on a typical carnivore diet and the Dietary Reference Intakes (DRIs) established by the Institute of Medicine, these include:

 - Vitamin C: An antioxidant that boosts immune cell function and is important for stimulating collagen synthesis